Am I Done? Predicting Action Progress in Videos

+Not every action has a progress to be estimated.
+For instance, there are actions which are instantaneous (such as hitting a ball) or which do not have a clear goal given the available information (such as walking without a precisely defined destination).
+Thus, a classification of addressable actions is needed to successfully model action progress.
+Unfortunately, such a formal classification is a still an open research subject, but there is a building evidence in neuroscience that language is strongly linked to actions and is correlated to similar grammars \cite{steele2012action,arbib2006sentence,pastra2012minimalist}.
+As a result, in this work we take inspiration from the linguistics literature which extensively discuss the topic of actions and the category of verbs used to refer to them.
+We propose a unified view of the problem discussing how progress can be estimated according to the corresponding verb classification.

-In this paper we propose ProgressNet, the first method able to predict action progress using a supervised recurrent neural network fed with convolutional features, and make three primary contributions: \begin{itemize} \item We define the new task of action progress prediction, which we believe is a fundamental problem in developing intelligent planning agents.
-We also design and present an experimental protocol to assess performance. \item Our approach is holistic and it is capable of predicting action progress while performing spatio-temporal action detection.
-Moreover, ProgressNet is general and it can be natural fitted into any online model. \item There is a direct benefit in being able to accurately predict action progress.
-We show that this leads to improvements in spatio-temporal action detection on untrimmed video benchmarks such as UCF-101. \end{itemize}
+In summary, in this paper we propose ProgressNet, a model for action progress prediction of multiple actors using a supervised recurrent neural network fed with convolutional features.
+The main contributions of this work are the following: \begin{itemize} \item We define the new task of action progress prediction, which we believe is a fundamental problem in developing intelligent planning agents.
+We take inspiration from linguistics literature to classify which actions are suitable for the task.
+We also design and present an experimental protocol to assess performance. \item Given that actions are often composed of sub action phases, we propose two formal models of action progress.
+A simple model which considers actions in their entirety and one which introduces a sequence of sub phases. \item We present a holistic approach capable of predicting action progress while performing spatio-temporal action detection.
+ProgressNet can be naturally fitted into any online action detector model.
+To encourage precise prediction of progress, we also contribute a novel Boundary Observant loss which penalizes prediction errors on temporal boundaries. \end{itemize}